 A city of Pilgrimage from time immemorial with over 500 temples and 52 bathing ghats ( steps leading into a river or lake), which are linked to the lunar calendar, enclose the lake.
 Each ghat has its own miraculous qualities and powers of healing.
 Pushkar begets a legacy of timeless architectural heritage.
 Pushkar radiates an ambience of peace and spirituality that casts a lure to visit again and again.

 The fair offers a matchless opportunity to trade in cattle and leather goods.
 Womenfolk shop for bangles, clothes, utensils and sundry household items.

 The most dramatic events of the festivities are the cattle auction and the camel race.
 Sports involving the camel - the friend of the desert folk of Rajasthan are a legion.
 Equally diverting are the gaily dressed rural folk.

 Full day in Pushkar - visiting the fair and the town.

 After breakfast, drive to Jaipur (about 3 hours drive).
-Arrive Jaipur and transfer to Narain Niwas Palace (or similar).
+Arrive Jaipur and transfer to Hotel Alsisar Haveli or similar.